jacklule/DataViz-Syllabus/GitHubSetUp.md

 My **annotations** for Hello World:
 - for **Signup**, students should use their first and last name: for example, jacklule
-- before Create a Repository, students should follow the tip to open up Hello World guide in **separate tab** and work in another tab
+- before "Create a Repository", students should follow the tip to open up the Hello World guide in a **separate tab** and work in another tab
 - also before creating a repository, GitHub will ask, **Please verify email address**; students will need to open their email in yet another tab or perhaps their phone
 - for the repository, no need to name it, "Hello World;" can **name Data Viz**
 - click Public, click Initialize with ReadMe; notice **ReadMe is md file**